 Fake news is certainly not new.

 Even the Ancient Egyptians used it.
-Rameses the Great spread lies and depicted his army as the great victors of the battle of Kadesh, He created images of his victorious soldiers chasing the enemy away from Egypt.
+Ramesses the Great spread lies and depicted his army as the great victors of the Battle of Kadesh.
+He created images of his victorious soldiers chasing the enemy away from Egypt.
 In fact, he didn’t even win the battle.

 The Roman politician Mark Anthony killed himself partly as a result of fake news.
-Rivals such as Octavian claimed he was a drunkard – that he was always drinking too much wine and a womaniser – he was always running after young ladies.
-Not only this but they also claimed he was a puppet of the Egyptian Queen Cleopatra – a puppet is a small doll which can be moved – but it means that you do what other people want you to do.
-Poor Marc Anthony.
+Rivals such as Octavian claimed he was a drunkard – he was always drinking too much wine – and a womaniser, always running after young ladies.
+Not only this, but they also claimed he was a puppet of the Egyptian Queen Cleopatra.
+A puppet is a small doll which can be moved, but it means that you do what other people want you to do.
+Poor Marc Antony.

-One of the best examples of fake news is the series of reports in the New York Sun in 1835.
-They claimed that a famous astronomer – Sir John Herschell – had used a powerful telescope to observe the moon and had seen beaches, oceans and trees, as well as strange animals and people with wings like bats.
-There were even pictures of the people flying around to fire our imagination even more Many people believed the stories and the Sun sold thousands of copies and was a successful newspaper until 1950, when it closed.
+One of the best examples of fake news is the series of reports in The New York Sun in 1835.
+They claimed that a famous astronomer, Sir John Herschel, had used a powerful telescope to observe the moon and had seen beaches, oceans and trees, as well as strange animals and people with wings like bats.
+There were even pictures of the people flying around to fire our imagination even more.
+Many people believed the stories, and The Sun sold thousands of copies and was a successful newspaper until 1950, when it closed.

-Did Rameses the Great win the battle of Kadesh?
+Did Ramesses the Great win the Battle of Kadesh?

 No. He created fake news to convince everyone that he had.

-What did the Romans think about Mark Anthony?
+What did the Romans think about Mark Antony?

-That he was a drunkard, a womaniser and a puppet.
+That he was a drunkard, a womaniser and a puppet of Cleopatra.